-Many do it yourself home renovators are unafraid to take up hammer and saw--but balk when it comes to electrical repairs.
+Many do it yourself home renovators are unafraid to take up a hammer and saw—but balk when it comes to electrical repairs.
 Doing your own electrical work can be a thankfully clean task that yields to logic and science—a departure from other types of remodeling work.

 DIY or Hire a Pro?

-Even if you love doing your own home remodel work, from time to time you will want to hire professionals.
+Even if you love doing your own home remodel work, from time to time, you will want to hire professionals.
 There is no shame to this at all.
 Pros do this work every day.
 Jobs that require a steep learning curve for you are second nature to them.
 Not only that, you do not have enough time to do everything.

 Do it yourself electrical work is different from painting or flooring, though.
 Power is involved.
 Even when you think you know what you're doing, you might get shocked.
 Combining amateurism with a cavalier attitude can be a dangerous thing.

 Here are reasons you want to do your own electrical repairs.

 1. Electricians Can Be Scarce

 It's easy to find people to replace your windows or install siding.
 They practically fall out of the sky.
 But try finding an electrician when you need one.
 Along with plumbers, a good electrician—especially one who has time to take on contract work for a do-it-yourself renovator—can be hard to find.